-- Ryouji Kaji of Neon Genesis Evangelion is employed by NERV, SEELE, and the Japanese government to spy on and steal information from one another; NERV knows he's a Double Agent, SEELE suspects, and the National Security Agency is relatively clueless.
-Eventually, one of the factions gets sick of his backstabbing and calls in a hit on him.
+- Ryouji Kaji of Neon Genesis Evangelion is employed by NERV, SEELE, and the Japanese government to spy on and steal information from one another, while at same time pursuing his own goal: discovering the truth about The Conspiracy for himself.
+While none of the organisations are aware of his personal quest, NERV knows he's a double agent, SEELE suspects it, and the National Security Agency is relatively clueless.
+Eventually, one of the factions (either SEELE or NERV, per Word of Anno) gets sick of his backstabbing and calls in a hit on him.
+He knew that they would do it, so he just greets the killer and asks them what took them so long before he's shot dead.

 - Itachi from Naruto was a double agent for Konoha while pretending to be the Uchiha clan's mole in the ANBU

-- In Bleach, Gin was working with Aizen to kill him— Gin wanted to avenge the way Aizen had abused his friend Rangiku.
+- In Bleach, Gin was working with Aizen to kill him— Gin wanted to avenge the way Aizen had abused his Only Friend Rangiku.
 It took him a century to obtain both the information needed, and the actual opportunity itself, to make the assassination attempt.

 - Gajeel of Fairy Tail used to be one between Fairy Tail and Raven Tail, though loyal to Fairy Tail.
-In what could be considered an example of They Wasted a Perfectly Good Plot, the information he gets from Raven Tail never really comes to use, as before Fairy Tail can find Raven Tail and stop them in their tracks, fate has them meet in the Grand Magic Games.
+The information he gets from Raven Tail never really comes to use, as before Fairy Tail can find Raven Tail and stop them in their tracks, fate has them meet in the Grand Magic Games.
 Laxus defeats them, and they realize that Gajeel was really loyal to Fairy Tail all along, making his agent status obsolete.
 However, they only make a blink-and-you-miss-it comment about it, and what Gajeel did and found out as a double agent is never expanded on.

 - Pirates of the Caribbean's Captain Jack Sparrow.